VoltDB/voltdb-client-php/README.API.md

 the query as a parameter.

-- Return Value: A resource that is retrieved by calling drain() to wait for the results and getResponse() to get the VoltInvoationResponse object.
+- Return Value: A resource that is retrieved by calling drain() to wait for the results and getResponse() to get the VoltInvocationResponse object.

 public VoltInvocationResponse getResponse( resource $resource )
 - Description: Gets an asynchronous query result from the resource.